 This statement shows the actual movements of cash during the financial year.
-During the 2020-21 financial year, we received \$65.943 million in cash and paid out \$60.151 million in cash to manage our operating activities.
-In addition, \$1.640 million in cash was invested in capital acquisitions and financing received by way of an equity injection of \$0.340 million.
-Our cash balance at 30 June 2021 was \$15.564 million compared with \$11.385 million at 30 June 2020.
-The increase in cash of \$4.179 million is mainly due to current year operating surplus and the increase in payables due to the timing of creditor payments when compared with 30 June 2020.
+During the 2021-22 financial year, we received \$65.816 million in cash and paid out \$60.963 million in cash to manage our operating activities.
+In addition, \$1.750 million in cash was invested in capital acquisitions.
+Our cash balance at 30 June 2022 was \$18.895 million compared with \$15.564 million at 30 June 2021.
+The increase in cash of \$3.331 million is mainly due to the current year operating deficit containing a non-cash write-off expense for the ICMS project, depreciation and amortisation expenses less than capital invested and the increase in payables due to the timing of creditor payments when compared with 30 June 2021.